ooni/ooni.org/content/get-involved/partnership-program.md

 While we may be in a position to analyze the collected network measurement data, we are probably not best suited to explain the meaning of the findings within local context.
 That obviously requires local expertise (in terms of laws, policies, etc.), and that's where we believe partners can play a crucial role.

 We aim to collaborate with partners to examine internet censorship within legal, social, and political context, and to communicate the findings to the public.
-We also hope that our partners will use the findings as part of their local policy and advocacy efforts.
+We also hope that our partners will use the findings as part of their policy and advocacy efforts.

 ## Who can join the OONI Partnership Program?